Filipanderssondev/course3_projectgroup2_security_system/docs/Variable och function-list.md

 if the parameter is GREEN_LED, turns on GREEN_LED and turns off RED_LED and vice versa.

 blinkingLED().
 Makes the RED_LED blink roughly every half second.
+Used in the alarmRinging() function.

 readPirSensor().
 Updates the value of sensorState through digitalRead(PIR_SENSOR).